jonesdl-27859/Precourse/Lesson3-JS-II/README.md

         console.log(i)
     }
 ```
-Because our conditional expression will ALWAS be true (i will never be less than 0) this loop will essentially run forever.
+Because our conditional expression will ALWAYS be true (i will never be less than 0) this loop will essentially run forever.
 This will break your program, and may crash your web browser, or computer.

 ## Please open the homework folder and complete the assignment described in the README file